Full service histology research and teaching facility

 - Specialist histological expertise is available in areas such as large and thick sectioning, including bone sectioning and the provision of human tissue sections

 The Histology Laboratory provides self-service and full-service processing, sectioning and staining.
 Its services are available to staff, students and external clients.
-For additional information or specific requests, contact the laboratory directly.
+For additional information, quotes or specific requests, contact the laboratory directly.

 - Histology services